dgorgan/scorelytic/README.md

 ## AI/Analytics

 - **Sentiment Analysis**: Utilizing natural language processing (NLP) to analyze review texts, identifying sentiment trends and bias indicators in critiques and creator reviews.
 - **Creator Score**: Based on sentiment analysis, a **curated (or weighted)** creator score will be calculated, factoring in the tone and sentiment of their reviews.
 This score will allow users to compare creator sentiment with traditional **critic scores** (e.g., MetaCritic, OpenCritic).
-The goal is to provide a more balanced view of a creator’s opinion in relation to a critic’s analysis.
+The goal is to provide a more balanced view of a creator's opinion in relation to a critic's analysis.
 - **Machine Learning**: For understanding review patterns and predicting potential biases based on historical data.
 - **Bias Detection**: Scoring algorithms will calculate the degree of bias in each review, helping users to identify whether a review is skewed by personal preferences or external factors.

 ## MVP Goals (2 - 4 weeks)